Satender069/Number-Theory-Algorithms-MS-Thesis/README.md

 # Number-Theory-Algorithms-MS-Thesis
+(Most of the algorithms have theory in the markdown cells, but the code might not be straightforward, and there are bad variable name conventions, as I did not plan to share them initially.)
-Contains various primality testing and factoring algorithms and polynomial factorization algorithm(Using a LLL-reduced Lattice).
+Contains various primality testing and factoring algorithms and polynomial factorization algorithms (Using an LLL-reduced Lattice).

-### Note : To render jupyter files properly, open the file and then copy the link from browser and use "https://nbviewer.jupyter.org/" to open the file.
+### Note: To render jupyter files properly, open the file and then copy the link from the browser and use "https://nbviewer.jupyter.org/" to open the file.